AnnLe4869/juniorgocode-blog/tempo-next/content/Functional form of setState.md

 # What is functional form of setState

-## Description
+---

+Title: What is functional form of setState
+Date: 12/08/2021
-If you use React Hooks before, you are probably familiar with using `setState` with single value.
+Description: If you use React Hooks before, you are probably familiar with using `setState` with single value.
 But do you know it has a functional form?

+---

 ## Terms